 Pike Place Chowder

-Pike Place Chowder specializes in one thing—chowder, and does it exceptionally well.
-This award-winning restaurant opened in 2003 and has received regional and nationwide acclaim.
+Pike Place Chowder specializes in one thing-chowder, and does it exceptionally well.
+This award-winning restaurant, which opened in 2003, has garnered regional and nationwide acclaim.

 "Chowder: a rich soup typically containing fish, clams, or corn with potatoes and onions."